TacoTM/RTS/README.md

+#OBSOLETE
+Working on a newer tile generation platform with cleaner code and new methods.

 # Introduction

 A rendering engine for an underlying 2D tile based RTS.
 Is able to efficiently update and render 20,000 tiles of 3 different tile types.